TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

 Please see [events.tib.eu/fair-data-software
 ](https://events.tib.eu/fair-data-software/general-information/venue/)
-for all the details, including public transport directions and accommodation suggestions.
+for all the details, including public transport directions and [accommodation suggestions](https://events.tib.eu/fair-data-software/accommodation/).
 You can also find us on [OpenStreetMap ](https://www.openstreetmap.org/?mlat={{page.latlng | replace:',','&mlon='}}&zoom=16) and [add the event to your Google Calendar](https://calendar.google.com/calendar/render?action=TEMPLATE&text=FAIR Data and Software&dates={{ page.startdate | replace: "-", "" }}/{{ page.enddate | replace: "-", "" | plus: 0}}&trp=false&sprop&sprop=name:&sf=true&output=xml&location={{ page.address }}&details=Carpentries-based workshop at the {{ page.venue }}").

+### Costs

+Thanks to a [grant by the German Federal Ministry of Education and Research (BMBF)](https://www.bildung-forschung.digital/de/ideenwettbewerb-zum-digitalen-wandel-in-der-wissenschaft-2007.html) there are **none** directly for attending the workshop.
+However, participants need to organise and pay for travel and [accommodation](#when--where) themselves.

 ### Requirements